Roasted Pink Oyster Mushrooms

 • Mix the marinade ingredients in a small bowl.
 Then, drizzle it over the mushrooms and use your hands to coat the mushrooms in the marinade.

 • Transfer the pink mushroom mix to a parchment-lined baking tray that fits the mushrooms snugly.
-Spread the mushrooms out in an even layer and roast for 15 minutes.
+Spread the mushrooms out in an even layer for 10 minutes.
 Stir the mushrooms and return them to the oven for another 5 to 10 minutes – or until they are golden brown and slightly crispy.
+(You can stir, and return them to the oven for another 5 to 10 minutes for more crispy bits – just keep a close eye on them.)

 Notes